A TREE is a data structure used to represent hierarchical relationships between elements.

 - BFS (Breadth-First Search)

-Although these algorithms are called “search”, they are not only used to find a node.
-They are used to traverse the tree and perform any operation on the nodes we want.
+Although these algorithms are called “search”, they are not only used to search for a node.
+They are used to traverse the tree and perform any operation we want on the nodes.

-There is no one better than the other; in some problems, DFS will be better, in others, BFS, and in many, it won’t matter which one.
+There is no one better than the other; in some problems DFS will be better, in others BFS, and in many it won’t matter which one we use.
 Let’s take a look 👇

 Depth-First Search (DFS)

-DFS is called “depth-first” because it prioritizes going down vertically.
+DFS is called “depth-first”, because it prioritizes going down vertically.
 So it takes the root of the tree and goes down as far as it can.
-Then it backtracks, moves horizontally, and goes down as much as it can again.
+Then, it goes back, moves horizontally, and goes down again as far as it can.

-Typically, DFS is implemented as a straightforward recursive function:
+DFS is usually implemented as a recursive function, quite simple:

 - Start from the root node